 Although I wish I could subscribe to all the boxes, cook amazing meals without ever going to a grocery store and have a fashionable wardrobe; right now, I have to settle for trying to get through the week with everyone fed and in clean clothes.

 Moms, the sermon on Sunday mornings is an opportunity we already have right in front of us week in and week out to hear God speak to us that we don't always take full advantage of.
-This is my encouragement to you (and myself) to try it out and see what happens.
+This is my encouragement to you (and myself) to change how you approach your Sundays.